-- a) Revenue from services is recognised at the point when the services are rendered and no significant uncertainty exists regarding the amount of the consideration that will be derived from tourism and transportation service and regarding its collection.
-Revenue from services are accounted as net of taxes. - b) Interest income is recognized on time proportionate at basis ix) Inventories x) Employee Benefits
+Revenue from educational services is recognised when services are rendered and no significant uncertainty exists regarding the amount of consideration that will be derived from the services provided and regarding its collection.
+Revenue from services are accounted as net of taxes Interest income is recognised on time proportionate at basis.